viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 # Normalization and Database Design
 - Normalization should be part of the design process
 - Proposed entities must meet the required normal form before table structures are created
-- Principles and normalization procedures to be understood to redesign and modify databases
+- Principles and normalization procedures to be written when redesigning and modifying databases
 - ERD should be updated through the iterative process

-# Homework: Contracting Company
-1. Read section 6-7 content
-2. Design database schemas for Contracting Company, including but not limited to
-  - Business rules
-  - Evolving history of ER diagram in terms of normal forms
-  - 1NF, 2NF, 3NF conversion, dependency diagram and reason
-  - At least 3 sample records of each table to illustrate PK and FK among tables to demonstrate their relationships.
-  - Check your design by Table 6.7 Data Modeling Checklist

 # Denormalization
 - Important database design goals include the following: